majohdezo/VFXScripting/README.md

 ```

 5. Run the code
-6. Then, it will open a UI window where you can customise your own bookcase
+6. Then, it will open a UI window where you can customize your own bookcase